abhirijal/d2bestyolo-roulette-logger/README.md

 ## How to disable headless mode?
 Add # to line 16 in index.py

-Please note : I do not promote or encourage any kind of betting habit.
+Please note : I do not promote or encourage any kind of gambling habit.
 This bot was just made to record the roulette game with the effort to know how fair the game is.